Chapter 6: Multiple Qubits and Entanglement

 $$\text{SWAP} = \begin{pmatrix} 1 & 0 & 0 & 0 \\ 0 & 0 & 1 & 0 \\ 0 & 1 & 0 & 0 \\ 0 & 0 & 0 & 1 \end{pmatrix}$$

-The SWAP gate is important because real quantum hardware often has limited connectivity - not every qubit can directly interact with every other.
+The SWAP gate is crucial because real quantum hardware often has limited connectivity - not every qubit can directly interact with every other.
 SWAP gates route quantum information to where it needs to be.

 We start with $|10\rangle$ (qubit 0 is 1, qubit 1 is 0).
 After the SWAP, the state becomes $|01\rangle$.
-A useful fact: SWAP can be decomposed into three CNOT gates.
+A useful fact: SWAP can be decomposed into exactly three CNOT gates:

 The controlled-Z (CZ) gate

 The controlled-Z gate applies a Z gate to the target qubit when the control is $|1\rangle$.
-Its effect on basis states is simple: $|11\rangle \to -|11\rangle$, and all other basis states are unchanged.
+Its effect on basis states is simple: $|11\rangle \to -|11\rangle$, and all other basis states are unchanged:

 $$\text{CZ} = \begin{pmatrix} 1 & 0 & 0 & 0 \\ 0 & 1 & 0 & 0 \\ 0 & 0 & 1 & 0 \\ 0 & 0 & 0 & -1 \end{pmatrix}$$

 A notable property: the CZ gate is symmetric in its two qubits.
 It does not matter which one you call the control and which you call the target.
-The CZ is related to the CNOT by conjugation: $\text{CZ} = (I \otimes H) \cdot \text{CNOT} \cdot (I \otimes H)$.
+The CZ is related to the CNOT by conjugation with Hadamard gates: $\text{CNOT} = (I \otimes H) \cdot \text{CZ} \cdot (I \otimes H)$.

 The Toffoli gate (CCX)